bklein18/bklein18.github.io/stories.md

 ---
 layout: page
-title: "Stories"
+title: "My Writing"
-permalink: /stories
+permalink: /writing
 ---
-On this page, I'll be posting stories that I've written, for a variety of things.
-I'll try to update it as soon as I finish each story, but they'll likely be updated only sporadically.
+On this page, I'll be posting things that I've written, for a variety of reasons.
+I'll try to update it as soon as I finish each piece, but they'll likely be updated only sporadically.

 #### [The Slayer's Request][slayer]